A topic from the subject of Organic Chemistry in Chemistry.

 • Spectroscopic Techniques: Nuclear magnetic resonance (NMR), infrared (IR), and mass spectrometry (MS) to identify functional groups and molecular structure.

-• Chromatographic Methods: Gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS) for compound separation and identification.
+• Chromatographic Methods: Gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS) for compound separation and purification and identification.

 Types of Experiments